 Cynthia Moran was elected to the Chino Hills City Council in November of 2012.
-She has been an active volunteer in the community and currently serves as the Vice Chair of the Chino Hills Community Foundation.
+She has been an active volunteer in the community and currently serves as the Chair of the Chino Hills Community Foundation.
 Cynthia also serves on the Chino Hills Day at the Fair Community Committee for the Los Angeles County Fair.

 Current Term of Office